nobitex/burnth/README.md

 4. Check your burnt amounts:

-    `burnth info`
+    `./burnth info`

 5. Mint your BURNTH:

     `./burnth mint --priv-fee-payer [PRIVATE KEY OF THE ACCOUNT PAYING THE FEES FOR MINT TRANSACTION] --dst-addr [ACCOUNT TO RECEIVE THE ERC-20 TOKENS] --src-burn-addr [THE BURN-ADDRESS YOU WANT TO CONSUME]`

     It's important to use a different account for paying the minting gas fees, otherwise, the burner's identity would be revealed.
 6. Congrats!
 Your BURNTH should now be in your wallet!
+Find it in your MetaMask wallet: the token contract address of BURNTH on Sepolia testnet is: `0x98F5594BdE9d5D3c214457A232F527f8Ae0bafE4`

 ## The circuit